laboperator-gmbh/config/CONTRIBUTING.md

 Run `yarn bump:apply` at the repo's root to apply the current release strategy.

-Then follow the standard release process for Labforward.
+Then follow the standard release process.